jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/daexim.md

     }

-Note that leaderId points to the node containing shard leader, attributes shardReady,shardReadyWithLeaderId,shardInitialized inform that cluster is stable.
+Note that leaderId points to the node containing the shard leader, attributes shardReady,shardReadyWithLeaderId,shardInitialized inform that cluster is stable.

-Details about each of both shards can be obtained by calling:
+Details about both shards can be obtained by calling:

     ID=1
     SHARD_NAME=default-operational